 If students are to receive class credit, the consent form must state that other opportunities are available to earn the same extra credit.
 For example: "I understand that I will earn extra credit for participating in this study.
 I also understand that other options are available for earning the same extra credit."

-(9) "Benefits"
+(9) "Ending the Study"